sheyril/whatsapp_automator/README.md

 This is a simple python script to automate sending WhatsApp messages.
 You can also schedule messages as per your needs using the scheduler script or if you're on a Unix-like system, you can make use of Cron.

 ## Installation
-1. First make sure you're running the script using python3
+1. First, make sure you're running the script using python3

 2. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Selenuim.
 ```bash